gradle/gradle-talks/talks/javascript/src/slides/03-new-core-stuff.md

 Very new and still incubating (No API guarantees).

-The goal is to be the foundation for other JS plugins, by providing reusable infrastructure.
+* reusable infrastructure.

-Over time, this will expand to dependency management and opinionated conventions.
+* eventually opinionated conventions.

 ## What does it do?